RenuckaM/Blog_Website/README.md

 To view the website:

-1. Visit [link to your GitHub Pages site!]() to see the live version.
+1. Visit [link to your GitHub Pages site](https://renuckam.github.io/Blog_Website/) to see the live version.

 To contribute or modify the code: